MiningCryptoLive/Miningcore.UI/README.md

-# Update version is present at<BR> https://github.com/minernl/Miningcore.WebUI

-# Miningcore.UI
+# Miningcore.UI by GetBlok.io
-Miningcore UI for the Coinfoundry Miningcore Pool
+Miningcore UI for the Coinfoundry Miningcore Pool, customized for GetBlok.io

 How to install & Configure